How To Repair Sling Chairs and Chaises

 Work your way around the fabric, measuring and making sure that it is square.
 It is okay to use an ink pen on this fabric as long as it is not a ballpoint pen (which could run when it gets wet).
 Just make sure that you are marking on the back side of the fabric.

-Place your fabric along the guideline that allows you to sew almost right on the free edge without going over it.
+Next, begin the stitching on the sides to prepare for the tubing.
+Place your fabric next to whichever guideline will allow you to sew almost right on the free edge without going over it.
+This will leave as much room as possible for the tubing.

 Now for the Big Reveal….